-Presentation is the process of giving information that you have to your audience.
-It is not just required for some professions; you need it everyday, while doing everything.
-It’s just that the number of audience might vary.
+A presentation is a process of giving information that you have to your audience.
+It is not just required for some professions; you need it every day, while doing everything.
+It’s just that a number of the audience might vary.

 But how can we make sure to give presentations properly without creating confusions?
 This is where we require presentation skills.